 To obtain an R-1 visa to United States, like all non-immigrant visas, you must pass an interview at the US Embassy.
 An applicant for this visa must convince the embassy staff of their strong ties with their home country.
 At the same time, there is no requirement that you have a permanent place of residence outside the US that you are not going to change.
 Despite this, you must demonstrate your intention to leave the United States after the expiration of the legal period of stay in this country, if during this time there are no special circumstances (evidence) to extend this status.

 What will you get by contacting Gasana Law Firm?

-The US Citizenship and Immigration Services is increasingly considering the cases of candidates for an R-1 visa.
+The US Citizenship and Immigration Services is increasingly monitoring the cases of candidates for an R-1 visa.
 The reason for this is the increase in the number of cases related to the provision of false information and fraud.
 In this regard, the list of agencies in the United States of America to which I-129 petition can be applied for a visa for a new employee is reduced to a minimum.

 If you really want to come to the United States on an R1 religious visa, then contact Houston Immigration Attorney Claudine Gasana.
 We will analyze the immigration possibilities of you and your family, as well as select the most appropriate solution to the issue.
 Gasana Law Firm qualified US attorneys will assist you in collecting all the necessary documents and directly in the petition process.

 Need a consultation?
 We are ready to answer all your questions!